nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [==heka-ai.medium.com: Introduction to Debugging: locally and live on Kubernetes with VSCode== 🌟](https://heka-ai.medium.com/introduction-to-debugging-locally-and-live-on-kubernetes-8c8ecd3acbaa) In this article, you'll learn how to debug your code in real-time on a Pod running on Kubernetes using VS Code
 - [iximiuz.com: Kubernetes Ephemeral Containers and kubectl debug Command 🌟](https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/) Learn how to use Ephemeral Containers to debug Kubernetes workloads with and without the kubectl debug command
 - [eminaktas.medium.com: Debug Containerd in Production](https://eminaktas.medium.com/debug-containerd-in-production-fe93ef4e3ce2) In this article, you will learn how you can debug containerd with VSCode in a remote production environment.
+- [medium.com/@alex.ivenin: Exploring ephemeral containers in kubernetes 🌟](https://medium.com/@alex.ivenin/exploring-ephemeral-containers-in-kubernetes-bcceaf21101c) Ephemeral containers, a feature that was introduced in Kubernetes 1.16 as an alpha release, advanced to beta status in version 1.23, and has finally graduated to stable status in Kubernetes 1.25.
+This capability provides an easy and safe way to debug running containers in a pod, without requiring full access to the underlying node.

 ## Troubleshooting Tools

 - [github.com/replicatedhq/troubleshoot](https://github.com/replicatedhq/troubleshoot) Troubleshoot is a framework for collecting and analyzing diagnostic information about a Kubernetes cluster.
 The framework is customizable and allows third-party application developers to create troubleshoot specs that can be run by cluster operators.
+- [github.com/airwallex: k8s-pod-restart-info-collector](https://github.com/airwallex/k8s-pod-restart-info-collector) k8s-pod-restart-info-collector is a simple Kubernetes customer controller that watches for Pods changes and collects K8s Pod restart reasons, logs, and events to Slack channels when a Pod restarts

 ### Komodor